Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Loss functions

-\begin{remark}[Interpretation] The reconstruction error of chart $i$ determines only \emph{where} chart $j$'s reconstruction is evaluated: at $y = D_i(E_i(x))$ rather than at $x$.
-The cocycle error itself is entirely determined by chart $j$'s failure to satisfy $D_j \circ E_j = \mathrm{Id}$ at the point $y$.

-Similarly, chart $k$ contributes only through the encoder $E_k$, which merely ``observes'' the reconstruction error of chart $j$.
-The error $\|y - D_j(E_j(y))\|$ in the ambient space is transformed by $E_k$ into the cocycle error in the latent space.
+Moreover, the reconstruction error of chart $i$ enters only by determining \emph{where} chart $j$'s reconstruction is evaluated (at $y$ instead of $x$); the cocycle error itself is controlled entirely by chart $j$'s failure to satisfy $\Phi_j = \mathrm{Id}$ at $y$.
+Chart $k$ contributes only through the encoder $E_k$, which transports the ambient-space discrepancy $\Phi_j(y) - y$ into a latent-space discrepancy via $d E_k$. \end{remark} \begin{corollary}[Implicit cocycle control via reconstruction] For an $(\varepsilon, \eta)$-approximate autoencoder atlas satisfying the regularity bounds of Theorem~\ref{thm:sign-cocycle-stability}, the integrand of $\mathcal{L}_{\mathrm{cocycle}}$ in Definition~\ref{def:cocycle-loss} is bounded pointwise, on every triple $(i,j,k)$ with $x \in U_i \cap U_j \cap U_k$, by

-This justifies the absence of an explicit cocycle loss term in training: minimising reconstruction loss in each chart automatically ensures cocycle consistency. \end{remark}